Born 1967, Adelaide. Lives and works Adelaide.

 Folland won a Samstag International Visual Arts Scholarship in 1999 and studied in the research program at the Piet Zwart Institute, Rotterdam, where he pursued an interest in constructed landscapes and developed a fascination for early travel narratives.
 Solo exhibitions include Hideout, Grant Pirrie, Sydney (2010); Without Reason, Canberra Contemporary Art Space, Canberra (2009); and solo shows at Greenaway Art Gallery, Adelaide (2008 and 2006).
 Group exhibitions include Tour de Force: In Case of Emergency Break Glass, Wagga Wagga Art Gallery, NSW (2011); The New New, Contemporary Art Centre of South Australia, Adelaide (2010); Colliding Worlds, Samstag Museum, Adelaide (2009); Octopus 8, Gertrude Contemporary Art Spaces, Melbourne (2008); and To Be Confirmed, arc Biennale, QUT Art Museum, Brisbane (2007).

 Folland was commissioned to create a work for Parallel Collisions, the 2012 Adelaide Biennial of Australian Art, Art Gallery of South Australia, Adelaide.
 He has also worked closely with the JamFactory Glass Studio in Adelaide and Canberra Glassworks to create cast objects from recycled crystal items.

-Folland’s work is held in the collections of the National Gallery of Victoria, Melbourne, the Art Gallery of South Australia, Adelaide and the Museum of Contemporary Art Australia, as well as at other university and regional galleries.
-He is currently working on a major new commission for the 2012 Adelaide Biennial of Australian Art.
+Folland’s work is held in the collections of the National Gallery of Victoria, Melbourne; Art Gallery of South Australia, Adelaide; and various university and regional galleries in Australia.